vasilionjea/vasilionjea/README.md

-> I took on mountain climbing 🧗 and trading 📈
+> I took on mountain climbing 🧗